Oh my goodness!

 I love my job!
 Have I said that lately?
 Sure, it has its downsides (like weak security and a gigantic machine to house), but it has fantastic upsides.
 I love being free to follow my creative muse and when the gorgeous fabric arrives, I really can’t believe my luck.

-My favorite fabric designer is Anna Maria Perry, who in the last years established her own fabric house, Anna Maria Textiles.
+My favorite fabric designer is Anna Maria Parry, who in the last years established her own fabric house, Anna Maria Textiles.
 I’ve been an Anna Maria fan since day 1 of my stitching journey.
 In the past 15 years, as I’ve developed as a person and as an artist, I continue to be inspired by her person and creativity.

 My fabric stash is peppered by Anna Maria prints.
 They mix well with most everything I like, and definitely speak to each other across the years.
 Recently I asked for some fabrics from her newest collections.